The following article is an excerpt from "A Book of Bible Study"

 In Matthew 22:1-14, Jesus gave the Parable of the Wedding Banquet.
 In verse 11 we see that the king, who had prepared the wedding banquet for his son, noticed that there was a man there who was not wearing wedding clothes.
 The wedding clothes in the parable signify the righteousness of Christ, without which no one will enter the kingdom of Heaven.
 The king told his servants to tie the man up, and throw him outside into the darkness, where there would be “weeping and gnashing of teeth”, which signifies eternal separation from God.
 In the final verse of the passage Jesus said: “For many are called, but few are chosen.”
 (Matthew 22:14).

 When Jesus said that many are called, He was teaching that many are called outwardly, when they hear or read the proclamation of the Gospel message.
 Many are called outwardly to repent of their sins and come to Him.
 But Jesus then said that though “many” are called in this way, only “few” are chosen.
-These few who are chosen are God’s elect, who hear not only the outward call for men to repent of their sins and believe in Christ, but through the hearing of the word of God they are also called with the inward, effectual calling of God which always results in the regeneration of those who receive it.
+These few who are chosen are God’s elect, who hear not only the outward call for men to repent of their sins and believe in Christ, but through the hearing of the word of Christ (Romans 10:17) they are also called with the inward, effectual calling of God which always results in the regeneration of those who receive it.

 Many may hear the outward call of the proclamation of the Gospel message, but as Paul wrote to Thessalonian believers, he knew that God had chosen them because “our gospel did not come to you in word only, but also in power and in the Holy Spirit and with full conviction” (1 Thessalonians 1:5).
 Those who receive God’s calling hear the outward proclamation of the Gospel, and it comes to them not in word only, “but also in power and in the Holy Spirit and with full conviction.”
 Here is the evidence manifested by those whom God has chosen, those who have received God’s calling to faith in Jesus Christ.

 Even though many are called outwardly, as Jesus taught in Matthew 22:14, only few are chosen by God to come to faith in Christ.
-All of these chosen, or God’s elect, will all be called with His effectual calling to faith in Christ, and they will all indeed come to faith in Christ.
-This again is what Jesus was teaching when He said: “All that the Father gives Me will come to Me, and the one who comes to Me I will certainly not cast out.”
+All of these chosen, or God’s elect, will be called with His effectual calling to faith in Christ, and they will all indeed come to faith in Him.
+This is what Jesus was teaching when He said: “All that the Father gives Me will come to Me, and the one who comes to Me I will certainly not cast out.”
 (John 6:37, emphasis added).

 In Conclusion